RoboRoach

-RoboRoach is a Canadian animated television series which ran on Teletoon in Canada, Animania HD in the United States, and Fox Kids internationally.
-The title song was sung by Big Rude Jake.
+RoboRoach is a Canadian animated television series that aired on Teletoon in Canada, Animania HD in the United States, and Fox Kids internationally.
 It follows the story of a cockroach named Ruben and his brother Reginald.
 While scavenging for food, as seen in the opening, Ruben is caught and experimented on.
-His brother saves him, but when they jump into an electrical outlet, Ruben is transformed forever into a robot and cockroach cyborg called a roboroach.
+His brother saves him, but when they jump into an electrical outlet, Ruben is transformed into a robot and cockroach cyborg called a roboroach.
 After that, he swears to use his powers only for the good of everyone and never for personal use, which is unfortunate for Reginald.